oliver-ricken/flask-on-docker/README.md

 $ docker-compose -f docker-compose.prod.yml exec web python manage.py create_db
 ```

 Now you can upload images at http://localhost:1335/upload, and view them at http://localhost:1335/media/IMAGE_FILE_NAME.

-Note that if you apply changes, the image must be re-built.
+Note that if you apply any changes, the image must be re-built.

 Enjoy!